Setting yourself up for success

-- Marketing validation is a process to turn an idea into something that people actually want, and will pay for.
+It helps to make sure that you develop your idea into something that people actually want, and will pay for.

-- Marketing validation is the process and behaviour of collecting information to test assumptions about the variables that will drive the success of your business, before you invest significant resources into building the product.
+In a more formal context, it's the process of collecting information to test assumptions about the variables that will drive the success of your business before you invest significant resources into building the product.

 Here are some quick examples of the key variables:

 - Your co-founder (if you have one)

 - One type of customer (persona)

 - One problem you’re solving